Serena set for US Open as officials vow safety, star power - France 24

 Serena Williams committed to play at this year's US Open on Wednesday as US Tennis Association officials vowed they can safely stage the first Grand Slam since the coronavirus pandemic shutdown.

-With top men's stars questioning the wisdom of the staging the event, the USTA said the event will be staged August 31 to September 13 without spectators at New York's National Tennis Center, which in April became a temporary hospital facility to combat the coronavirus pandemic.
+With top men's stars questioning the wisdom of the staging the event, the USTA said the tournament will be held August 31 to September 13 without spectators at New York's National Tennis Center, which in April became a temporary hospital facility to combat the coronavirus pandemic.

 "I really can't wait to return to the US Open 2020," Serena Williams said in a video message.
 "I think the USTA is going to do a really good job of ensuring everyone is going to be safe.